-&lt;sup>5This is clearly true for technology shocks.
+6This is clearly true for technology shocks.
 As argued in Blanchard and Galí (2008), increased wage flexibility may also dampen the sensitivity of GDP and inflation to oil price shocks.

-&lt;sup>6A more flexible labor market does of course not make the economy completely immune to very large shocks like the recent financial crisis.
-If the labor market were as rigid as it was in the early 80s, the current recession might have been even substantially more severe.
+7A more flexible labor market does of course not make the economy immune to very large shocks like the recent financial crisis.
+Under our hypothesis, if the labor market were as rigid as it was in the early 80s, the current recession might have been even substantially more severe.